pyrmont/articles.inqk.net/_posts/2019-05-03-podcasts-spring-2019.md

 ## Currently Subscribed

 * [**Accidental Tech Podcast**](http://atp.fm/): Probably the largest Apple-related podcast out there, hosted by Marco Arment, Casey Liss and John Siracusa.
-In the past, I've found Arment frustrating to listen to in the past but his willingness to call a spade a spade when it comes to Apple (and the Mac in particular) coupled with Siracusa being one of the most insightful Apple pundits brought me in as a listener.
+I've found Arment frustrating to listen to in the past but his willingness to call a spade a spade when it comes to Apple (and the Mac in particular) coupled with Siracusa being one of the most insightful Apple pundits brought me in as a listener.

 * [**Against the Rules**](https://atrpodcast.com/): Hosted by Michael Lewis (the author of _Moneyball_, the _Big Short_, etc), this is a great new podcast about the declining role of referees in contemporary society.